laher/laher.github.com/content/post/helloblog.md

     - "microblog"
 ---

-This new weblog will probably be about code, gophers, ebikes, parenthood and fart noises.
+This blog will probably be about code, gophers, ebikes, parenthood and fart noises.

 Hello, blog.